equaleyes/OneLineList/README.md

 OneLineList
 ========
-Create an entire recycler view list with just one line of code and a few annotations
+Create an entire recycler view based list with just one line of code and a few annotations

 ##A Quick Example